mrrcollins/ryancollins.org/content/2013/T3 June 6,2013 - Quitting, the box, and a font.markdown

 <center><iframe width="560" height="315" src="http://www.youtube.com/embed/uH9vxq1iJVM?rel=0" frameborder="0" allowfullscreen></iframe></center>

-One fascinating aspect of watching this on Youtube is the number of *I quite* videos from other teachers listed in the **What's related** section.
+One fascinating aspect of watching this on Youtube is the number of *I quit* videos from other teachers listed in the **What's related** section.

 # Embrace the box